Volue-Public/energy-smp-docs/docs/mesh-data-transfer/configuration/configuration.md

 If the export receiver is found in `ParticipantAddresses`, its corresponding address is used as the export target.
 Otherwise, the `DefaultAddress` is used.

-## Recommended Kerberos authorization settings
+## Recommended Kerberos authorisation settings

 There are two main approaches to configure data-transfer services:
 * Install data-transfer to run as the `LocalSystem` account (when Mesh and data-tranfer are on the same server)